Cypher042/Sneaky-project-OUTDATED-/README.md

 # Sneaky

-Download and place them in a single folder
+Download these filesand place them in a single folder

-main.py
+`main.py
 requirements.txt
 Google.py
-credentials.json
+credentials.json `

 use pip install -r `path/to/requirements.txt` to get all the required modules